isaaclyman/hackyhack/README.md

 ### RESET-CONTEXT

-Resets the context.
+Resets to the top context.
 Commands after this will happen inside the screen, not any specific shape.

 ### SET-COLOR